ralequi/hptimelib/README.md

 | clock_gettime(CLOCK_REALTIME)        | 1 ns       | 25 ns |
 | clock_gettime(CLOCK_REALTIME_COARSE) | 1000000 ns |  7 ns |
 | gettimeofday(NULL)                   | 1000 ns    | 26 ns |

+# Known bugs/limitations

+- Not multithread support
+- Support multicore systems if constant_tsc cpuflag is present, if not, the process that initializes the library must not change the cpu core or the metrics will be wrong.